MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-choice-to-lookup.md

 ---
-title: How to use drop-down list with choices from lookup column in a SharePoint list | Microsoft Docs
+title: Use drop-down lists with choices from lookup columns in a SharePoint list | Microsoft Docs
 description: This article explains how to use the drop-down list in your app to show choices from a lookup column in a SharePoint list.
 author: emcoope-msft
 ms.service: powerapps